elnemesisdivina/Machine-Learning-Primer/README.md

 ## So as the receipe:

-### Get your fnacy jupyter notebooks docker image from docker hub
+#### Get your fnacy jupyter notebooks docker image from docker hub

 ```bash
 docker pull jupyter/scipy-notebook
 ```

-### Then run it from CLI and just make sure you place the jupiter nobook and your dataset on mapping path to volume for container, also port can be used so chek it.
+#### Then run it from CLI and just make sure you place the jupiter nobook and your dataset on mapping path to volume for container, also port can be used so chek it.

 ```bash
 docker run --rm -it -p 8888:8888 -v ~/notebooks:/home/vray  jupyter/scipy-notebook
 ```

-### it containes all necesary libraies to be invoke from notebook just make shure is upp an running before import them on notebook, this by login in this local web page http://127.0.0.1:8888 jsut check for auto token generated for login something like this token=f4ac9013f3c4be8bfc9b5e5681df1fd60bb39bb55de4395c
+#### It containes all necesary libraies to be invoke from notebook just make shure is upp an running before import them on notebook, this by login in this local web page http://127.0.0.1:8888 jsut check for auto token generated for login something like this token=f4ac9013f3c4be8bfc9b5e5681df1fd60bb39bb55de4395c

 ```python